 The West Indian Day Parade takes place each year on Labor Day.
-This year it’s happening on Monday, September 5.
+This year it’s happening on Monday, September 4.

-What time is the Parade?
+What time is the West Indian Day Parade?

 The parade begins at 11a.m.

-Who is the Grand Marshal this year?
+Who are the Grand Marshals this year?

 For more info visit their website.

 What streets will be closed during the West Indian Day Parade?

 - Grand Army Plaza (Entire Circle)